 Our presbytery worships in nine languages.
 We celebrate the vibrance of our communities.
 We display many of the characteristics of a symbolic (stage 3) institution where we celebrate our diversity as if it were evidence of the anti-racist virtue of the institution.
 There is a tendency to invite the BIPOC churches from the margins toward the center for specific and highly performative tasks: worship leadership, music, and cultural sharing, especially when a diversity of languages and musical forms are used.
 However, this appears to function as cultural entertainment for the white-dominant center.
 White people rely on people of color to bring "inspired" and "spirit-led worship" without taking ownership of how their own worship may feel “boring” or "uninspired."
 Because BIPOC people produce for white consumption, this behavior knowingly and unknowingly benefits white people.

-We have difficult club behavior dynamics that have led to churches of color intentionally disconnecting from the presbytery.
+We have difficult club behavior dynamics that have led to churches of color intentionally disconnecting from the Presbytery.
 One case study is the disconnection of Black churches.

 The Presbytery includes six Black-majority churches.
 We intentionally engaged in church-planting for Sojourner Truth Presbyterian Church with the aim of providing appropriate ministry to the Black community.
 Yet, we do not have wider accountability to the Black community.
-There is a significant theme of gentrification and dispersal as the Black community is pushed out of its historic neighborhoods, which the presbytery has not and is not addressing.
-Black-majority congregation Hillside Church closed several years ago, and according to our research the presbytery did not offer meaningful support that could have prevented closure.
-Following its closure and the sale of the building the presbytery decided to disperse its funds to the remaining Black churches, but the dispersal was delayed for thirteen years.
+There is a significant theme of gentrification and dispersal as the Black community is pushed out of its historic neighborhoods, which the Presbytery has not and is not addressing.
+Black-majority congregation Hillside Church closed several years ago, and according to our research the Presbytery did not offer meaningful support that could have prevented closure.
+Following its closure and the sale of the building the Presbytery decided to disperse its funds to the remaining Black churches, but the dispersal was delayed for thirteen years.
 This disrespectful delay created distrust and disconnection in the remaining Black churches.

 This case study resonates with other communities to show a theme of disrespect, distrust, and disconnection in PSF.
-The central structure of the white-dominant presbytery (FPOC in particular) sometimes has suspicion and mistrust about BIPOC churches being able to make "wise financial decisions," which is a judgment due to white cultural expectations.
+The central structure of the white-dominant Presbytery (FPOC in particular) sometimes has suspicion and mistrust about BIPOC churches being able to make "wise financial decisions," which is a judgment due to white cultural expectations.
 This advantages white congregations who meet FPOC’s expectations, and it is a pattern that is overlooked until it comes out in painful cases like this.

-Some BIPOC churches have distanced themselves from the presbytery because of this distrust and disillusionment.
-Now, they may choose to function outside the purview of the presbytery without their decision-making and choices being judged or questioned.
+Some BIPOC churches have distanced themselves from the Presbytery because of this distrust and disillusionment.
+Now, they may choose to function outside the purview of the Presbytery without their decision-making and choices being judged or questioned.
 When this dynamic is discussed, deep emotions are shared, but the dynamics have not changed, leading to cynicism and withdrawal.

 Products, Programs, and Services